Transitional Legislative Council (Sudan): Background

+Transitional Legislative Council proposed in 2019

-Under the terms of the constitutional declaration, the Transitional Legislative Council is to be formed within three months of the declaration entering into force.
-The Forces of Freedom and Change (FFC) group will nominate two-thirds of the members of the council with the remaining third appointed by "other forces".
-The council is to have no more than 300 members of which a minimum of 40% should be women.
-Members of the National Congress Party are not permitted to be members of the council.
+Under the terms of the constitutional declaration, a Transitional Legislative Council was to be formed within three months of the declaration entering into force.
+The Forces of Freedom and Change (FFC) group was to nominate two-thirds of the members of the council with the remaining third appointed by "other forces".
+The council was to have no more than 300 members of which a minimum of 40% should be women.
+Members of the National Congress Party (NCP) were not permitted to be members of the council.
 Other criteria for membership are being a Sudanese national, at least 21 years old, not having been convicted of a criminal offence, possessing integrity and competence and being able to read and write.

 Lebanese academic Gilbert Achcar credits the No to Oppression against Women Initiative and Women of Sudanese Civic and Political Groups for having been influential in obtaining the 40% quota for women.

 In November 2019, the FFC stated that the distribution of seats would be proportional to the population distribution, "taking into account the representation of all communities in Sudan".
 Following the signing of a peace agreement signed on 31 August 2020 between the Transitional Government of Sudan and rebel factions in Darfur, South Kordofan and Blue Nile State, a quarter of seats on the council will be reserved for the members of those factions.

+Transitional Legislative Authority

+On 23 February 2025, the transitional constitution was amended to extend the transitional period for a further 39 months.
+The amended constitution empowers the members of the Transitional Sovereignty Council and the Cabinet of Sudan to jointly constitute a Transitional Legislative Authority which acts as Sudan's interim legislature until the Transitional Legislative Council is established.